Thijsvanede/DeepCASE/docs/source/usage/code.rst

     # Create preprocessor
     preprocessor = Preprocessor(
-        context = 10,    # 10 events in context
+        length  = 10,    # 10 events in context
         timeout = 86400, # Ignore events older than 1 day (60*60*24 = 86400 seconds)
     )

     # Load data from file
-    events, context, label, mapping = preprocessor.csv('data/atlas.csv')
+    context, events, labels, mapping = preprocessor.csv('data/example.csv')

-In case no labels were explicitly provided as an argument, and no labels could be extracted from the file, we may set the labels manually.
+In case no labels were explicitly provided as an argument, and no labels could be extracted from the file, we may set labels for each sequence manually.
+Note that we assign the labels as a numpy array, which requires importing numpy using ``import numpy as np``.

 .. code:: python

-    # In case no labels are provided, set labels to 0
+    # In case no labels are provided, set labels to -1
     if label is None:
-        label = torch.zeros(events.shape[0], dtype = torch.long)
+        labels = np.full(events.shape[0], -1, dtype=int)

 By default, the Tensors returned by the :ref:`Preprocessor` are set to the ``cpu`` device.
 If you have a system that supports ``cuda`` Tensors you can cast the Tensors to cuda using the following code.